trivechain/trivechain-core/doc/keepass.md

 The following rpc commands are available:

  - _keepass genkey_: generates a base64 encoded 256 bit AES key that can be used for the communication with KeePassHttp.
 Only necessary for manual configuration.
 Use init for automatic configuration.
- - _keepass init_: sets up the association between trivechain and keepass by generating an AES key and sending an association message to KeePassHttp.
+ - _keepass init_: sets up the association between trivechaind and keepass by generating an AES key and sending an association message to KeePassHttp.
 This will trigger KeePass to ask for an Id for the association.
 Returns the association and the base64 encoded string for the AES key.
  - _keepass setpassphrase_: updates the passphrase in KeePassHttp to a new value.
 This should match the passphrase you intend to use for the wallet.
 Please note that the standard RPC commands _walletpassphrasechange_ and the wallet encrption from the QT GUI already send the updates to KeePassHttp, so this is only necessary for manual manipulation of the password.

 ### How to setup